guiaparicio/redcap-msg-to-whatsapp-with-twilio/README.md

-Script for sending messages based on REDCAP records to WhatsApp with Twilio
+Script Python for sending messages based on REDCAP records to WhatsApp with Twilio

 # How to use